 How long have you been in business?

 We opened our doors officially in 2004.
 You can see from Steve Laube’s resume that he has been in the industry for a long time and thus has extensive experience in many facets of the business.
-In the first five years the agency negotiated contracts for nearly 400 new books.
+In that time we have contracted over 800 new books.

 What is the best way to contact you?